tytydraco/yessleep/out/My_Manager_Didnt_Push_Me_But_Im_Not_Sure_What_Did_Part_1.md

 “Right.”
 I could still feel the blood leaking out of my nose.
 Before any more could hit the tile, I scrambled to grab some paper towels and disinfectant from the closet.
 (A closet that I was allowed to go in.
 Obviously.)

 Later that day, when I had shown up to my second job with bloody paper towel scrunched against my face, Jason and Penny had shepherded me back into my car and demanded that I go to urgent care.
-And when the nurses at urgent care asked how I broke my nose, I told them exactly what I told Jada: I fell.
+And when the nurses at urgent care asked how I'd broken my nose, I told them exactly what I told Jada: I fell.
 No one had pushed me.
 No one could have.

 \_\_\_\_\_\_\_\_\_\_